Pacific Northwest National Laboratory

 Pacific Northwest National Laboratory (PNNL) is one of the United States Department of Energy national laboratories, managed by the Department of Energy's (DOE) Office of Science.
-The main campus of the laboratory is in Richland, Washington.
+The main campus of the laboratory is in Richland, Washington, with additional research facilities around the country.

 Originally named the Pacific Northwest Laboratory, PNL was established in 1965 when research and development at the Hanford Site was separated from other Hanford operations.
-In 1995, the laboratory was renamed the Pacific Northwest National Laboratory also known as PNNL.
+In 1995, the laboratory was renamed the Pacific Northwest National Laboratory (PNNL).

-Facilities

-PNNL houses several scientific user facilities and research facilities.